bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 This code is for testing different configurations for a VGG and an Alexnet with two losses.

-We split the code in the following sections:
+I split the code in the following sections:

 ├─ MOUNTING DRIVE -> I mount google drive CFPW images that were previously uploaded

-├─ IMPORTING PACKAGES ->  we import different packages needed for the execution
+├─ IMPORTING PACKAGES ->  I import different packages needed for the execution

 ├─ CREATING DOWNLOADER CLASS -> The downloader class is used to feed the net with CFPW images

-├─ CREATING MODELS ->  We have a VGG decision network and Alexnet with two losses.
+├─ CREATING MODELS ->  I have a VGG decision network and Alexnet with two losses.

-├─ TRAIN ->  training function
+├─ TRAIN ->  Training function

-├─ TEST -> test function
+├─ TEST -> Test function

-├─ MAIN -> main function
+├─ MAIN -> Main function

-├─ DOWNLOAD FILES (JUST IN CASE) -> download files from original websit in case needed
+├─ DOWNLOAD FILES (JUST IN CASE) -> Download files from original website in case needed

-After this different tests are calculated with different parameter configurations
+After this, different tests are calculated with different parameter configurations.
+The reader can check the last executions and the results obtained by me step by step:

 ├─ TEST A: ALEXNET, LR 1E-5 WD0 PRETRAIN=0 DATA AUGM=0 FREEZE=0